Developer Guides & Tutorials

 Performing locale switching

 And what about locale switching?
-Actually, the locale object can be used as a model so theoretically you could create a dropdown with all the supported locales and pass the locale as a v-model:
+Actually, the locale object can be treated as a model so theoretically you can build a dropdown with all supported languages and bind it directly:

 <select v-model="locale">